 How to Take a More Active Approach to Your Diet

-I’d like to wrap up by saying one more thing.
 Autumn always talks about how you shouldn’t treat your workouts as something to just get through.
-Rather, you should see them as a moment you take out of your busy day to spend some time on you, a moment to leave the stress behind and enjoy some well-deserved self-care.
+Rather, you should see them as a moment you take out of your busy day to spend some time on yourself, a moment to leave the stress behind and enjoy some well-deserved self-care.